Markay12/triviaGame/README.md

 2. Questions, holds all of the main questions
 3. checkAnswer, checks to see if the right answer is given

+### *Programming.java*
+This file contains all of the questions and answers for the programming question including these methods
+1. RandomNum - to choose a random question number

 ## __Possible Additions__
 ---
 * Add more class files to have harder questions.
 Same methods but requires an if statment and question to choose the severtiy of questions

+## __Version Updates__

+* *Version 1.0.0* - Method to ask users which quiz they would like to take
+* *Version 1.0.1* - Math method has been added which allows users to complete math questions to win
+* *Version 1.0.2* - Programming method has been added which allows users to complete programming questions to win
+* *Version 1.0.3* - Updated look for Programming questions to better the user experience